• Skip to primary navigation

 Notes

-*Make mango coulis or skip the coulis and just serve with fresh mango.
+*Make mango sauce or skip the coulis and just serve with fresh mango.
 This panna cotta is delicious with fresh, chopped mangoes on top or with mango coulis (sauce).

-Fresh mango topping: I prefer fresh mangoes as the topping because it’s so easy.
-I also like the little bit of soft texture they add to the creamy texture of the panna cotta.
-Make sure mangoes are ripe.
+Fresh mango topping: Make sure mangoes are ripe.
 Peel the mango then slices the “meat” off the two sides of the seed.
 Chop into even cubes.
 Spoon on top of panna cotta just before serving.

-Mango coulis (sauce): Mango coulis only takes about 15 minutes to make.
-Make sure it’s cool before spooning it over the panna cotta.
-Spoon it over the panna cotta just before serving.
-You can also make the mango coulis well before making the panna cotta.
+Mango coulis (sauce): Mango coulis takes about 15 minutes to make.
+Allow to cool before using.
+Spoon over the panna cotta just before serving.
 Spoon the cooled coulis in the bottom of the glasses.
-Pour the panna cotta over the coulis, cover and chill per directions.
+Pour the panna cotta over the coulis, cover and chill.

-Cardamom: The ground cardamom will leave little specs in the panna cotta.
+Cardamom: Ground cardamom will leave little specs in the panna cotta.
 There may be more of these specs at the bottom of the saucepan.
 These specs add flavor, so I prefer to pour even the leftover gritty specs of panna cotta into the ramekins or glasses.

-Serving: I prefer to serve this panna cotta straight from the jars/glasses/ramekins that they cool in.
+Serving: Serve the panna cotta straight from the jars/glasses/ramekins that they cool in.
 I tried turning them out onto plates, but have not had success with it.
-For that reason, I recommend serving them out of the containers they are chilled in.

 Storage: Store panna cotta without the mango topping in the refrigerator covered with plastic wrap for up to 3 days.